 Posti, Finland’s leading postal and logistics company, asked what would be the perfect self-service store be like for online-shopping customers.
 And how could a row of parcel lockers look appealing and focus on human-centered design?
 Also, which is the retail future?

 I have learned a great deal during the past months about how brands miss opportunities and offer a service that only discourages consumers from shopping again.
-These are my personal paint points (all happening :
+These are my personal paint points :

 too much packaging that goes into waste